Fundamentals of Contract Law

 No special requirements

-This subject studies the fundamental principles of contract law.
-It examines the requirements for the formation of a contract (i.e. agreement, form or consideration, formalities, privity and capacity).
+This subject explores the fundamental principles of contract law.
+It examines the requirements for the formation of a contract and examines the agreement, form or consideration, formalities, privity and capacity.
 It also considers the contents and construction of a contract, including express and implied terms, as well as excluding or limiting terms.
-The unit provides students with the knowledge and skills necessary to pursue further and more specific contract law studies as part of Advanced Contract Law in the Juris Doctor.
+The unit provides you with the knowledge and skills necessary to pursue further and more specific contract law studies as part of Advanced Contract Law in the Juris Doctor.

 - Open book invigilated exam (50%)